 To the surprise of to many, the engine of this car was located in the trunk.
 When Camaro drivers would place their smuggled goods in the trunk of their rig, easily assumed as the stashing place for recreational goods by the local PD.

-These Corvair drivers, took the next step in penitentiary avoidance and put their "golf clubs" up front where everyone assumed the engine was.
+put their "golf clubs" up front where everyone assumed the engine was.

 Knowing that Chevrolet had this in mind and kept the American public in check with their own built in anti-pen specific features, this gives a better understanding of what the company was really shooting for with this car, they left the high class Corvette and Camaro driving citizens hanging while giving the little guy a break. interesting more Chevy, interesting